InsightSoftwareConsortium/ITKTubeTK/Applications/ConvertTubesToTubeTree/README.md

 #### Algorithm:

 1. **Build tube adjancency graph:**
- Given a tre file with a set of tubes, we build a weighted tube adjacency graph wherein vertices correspond to tubes in the given tre file and edges connect adjacent tubes.
-We add an edge from Tube A to Tube B in the tube adjacency graph, if the following two conditions are satisfied:
+ Given a tre file with a set of tubes, we build a weighted directed tube adjacency graph wherein vertices correspond to tubes in the given tre file and edges connect adjacent tubes.
+We add an edge from tube A to tube B in the tube adjacency graph, if the following two criterion are satisfied for any of the two end points of tube B:

-  * The distance of either of the two end points of tube B to tube A is less than *maxTubeDistToRadRatio* times the radius of the closest point in tube A
+  * **Distance criterion**: distance of the end point of tube B to its closest point in tube A is less than *maxTubeDistanceToRadiusRatio* times the radius of the closest point in tube A.

-  * The continuity angle error (angle between the tangent vector at the end point of tube B and the vector connecting the end point of tube B to closest point of tube A) is less than *maxContinuityAngleError*.
-The weights of the edges are set equal to the minimum of the distance between either end points of tube B to tube A.
+  * **Continuity angle criterion**: The angle between the "vector ending at the end point of tube B and starting at its closest point in tube A" and the "vector joining the end point of tube B to its adjacent point in tube B" is less than *maxContinuityAngleError*.

+ The weights of the edges are set equal to the minimum of the distance between either end points of tube B to tube A that satisfy the above two criterion.

 2. **Prepare a list of root tubes:**
- Since the tube adgacency graph could potentially have multiple connected components, we allow the user to optionally provide a list of root tube ids to pick the desired connected components.
-If a list of root tube ids is not given, we consider each tube as a potential root tube to retain all connected components in the output tre file.
+ Since the tube adjacency graph could potentially contain multiple connected components, we allow the user to choose the desired connected components by specifiying the *rootTubeIdList* parameter.
+If this is not provided, we consider each input tube as a potential root to retain all connected components in output.

 3. **Build tube trees:**
- We pick root tubes in decreasing order of out-degree (in the tube adjacency graph) and number of tube points and run a minimum spanning tree style algorithm on them that produces a tree out of the tubes reachable from the picked root tube in the graph.
-So, if the list of root tube ids contains multiple root tubes within the same connected component, then the root tube with largest out-degree with largest number of points will end up being the root for its connected component.
+ We pick root tubes in decreasing order of out-degree in the tube adjacency graph (in case of duplicates, pick in decreasing order of length) and run a minimum spanning tree style algorithm to obtain a tree of all tubes reachable from it in the tube adjacency graph.
+If the list of root tube ids contains multiple root tubes within the same connected component, then the root tube with largest out-degree with largest number of points will end up being the root for its connected component and all others will become its descendants in the generated tube tree.

 ----
 *This file is part of [TubeTK](http://www.tubetk.org).
 TubeTK is developed by